sleexyz/dir-loader/README.md

 contentpack provides a *declarative* API to express *dynamic* dependencies for webpack.

-contentpack generates JS code with static `require` calls to originally dynamically-expressed content.
+contentpack generates JS code with static `require` calls to dynamically-expressed dependencies.

 <br><br><br>